SIM card: Data

 SIM cards store network-specific information used to authenticate and identify subscribers on the network.
 The most important of these are the ICCID, IMSI, authentication key (Ki), local area identity (LAI) and operator-specific emergency number.
-The SIM also stores other carrier-specific data such as the SMSC (Short Message service center) number, service provider name (SPN), service dialling numbers (SDN), advice-of-charge parameters and value-added service (VAS) applications.
+The SIM also stores other carrier-specific data such as the SMSC (Short Message service center) number, service provider name (SPN), service dialing numbers (SDN), advice-of-charge parameters and value-added service (VAS) applications.
 (Refer to GSM 11.11.)

 SIM cards can come in various data capacities, from 8 KB to at least 256 KB.
-All can store a maximum of 250 contacts on the SIM, but while the 32 KB has room for 33 mobile network codes (MNCs) or network identifiers, the 64 KB version has room for 80 MNCs.
+All can store a maximum of 250 contacts on the SIM, but while the 32 KB has room for 33 Mobile country code (MCCs) or network identifiers, the 64 KB version has room for 80 MNCs.
 This is used by network operators to store data on preferred networks, mostly used when the SIM is not in its home network but is roaming.
 The network operator that issued the SIM card can use this to have a phone connect to a preferred network that is more economic for the provider instead of having to pay the network operator that the phone discovered first.
 This does not mean that a phone containing this SIM card can connect to a maximum of only 33 or 80 networks, instead it means that the SIM card issuer can specify only up to that number of preferred networks.
 If a SIM is outside these preferred networks, it uses the first or best available network.

 ICCID

 Each SIM is internationally identified by its integrated circuit card identifier (ICCID).
-ICCID is the identifier of the actual SIM card itself: i.e. an identifier for the SIM chip.
-Nowadays ICCID numbers are also used to identify eSIM profiles, and not only physical SIM cards.
+Nowadays ICCID numbers are also used to identify eSIM profiles, not only physical SIM cards.
 ICCIDs are stored in the SIM cards and are also engraved or printed on the SIM card body during a process called personalisation.

 The ICCID is defined by the ITU-T recommendation E.118 as the primary account number.
 Its layout is based on ISO/IEC 7812.
 According to E.118, the number can be up to 19 digits long, including a single check digit calculated using the Luhn algorithm.
 However, the GSM Phase 1 defined the ICCID length as an opaque data field, 10 octets (20 digits) in length, whose structure is specific to a mobile network operator.

-The number is composed of the following subparts:
+The number is composed of three subparts: